Skip to contents

 # si_rampr takes a palette name and the number of interpolated colors (n) you wish to return as arguments.

-denim_pal <- si_rampr(pal_name = "denims", n = 25)
+tango_c_pal <- si_rampr(pal_name = "tango_c", n = 25)

-show_col(denim_pal, labels = F, borders = F)
+show_col(tango_c_pal, labels = F, borders = F)

 Applying Colors

 To add any of these colors to a graph, pass them as arguments in a ggplot2 call.
-We will work with one of the sample data sets to create a bar graph where positive testing results are colored with scooter.
+We will work with one of the sample data sets to create a bar graph where positive testing results are colored with electric_indigo.

 # Munge the hts data down to testing yields for a given year